Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Baby teeth are the first set of teeth your dog has as a puppy.
 All puppies are born without teeth, but as they develop around four weeks of age, they start gaining their first set of 28 baby teeth.

-Also known as milk teeth, primary teeth, or deciduous teeth, as the name implies, baby teeth are meant to be only temporary, meaning that they are meant to fall out and be replaced by adult, permanent teeth.
-The puppy teething stage is therefore then over.
+Also known as milk teeth, primary teeth, or deciduous teeth, as the name implies, baby teeth are meant to be only temporary, meaning that they are meant to fall out and be replaced by their permanent adult teeth.
+The puppy teething stage is then over.

 In a normal situation, baby teeth fall out and are replaced by permanent teeth without issues.
 Problems start though when they fail to shed, becoming retained.
 As the name implies, retained baby teeth are therefore baby teeth that don't shed despite the permanent tooth growing.